Accreditation in the School of Medicine

-Institutional and programmatic accreditation standards and review provide continuous assessment and evaluation of School of Medicine educational programs.
+Institutional and programmatic accreditation standards and review provide continuous assessment and evaluation of the OHSU School of Medicine educational programs.
 Accrediting agencies (institutional and programmatic) are under the U.S. Department of Education.
-OHSU receives institutional accreditation through the Northwest Commission on Colleges and Universities.
-The NWCCU accredits SOM graduate programs leading to the Master's and Doctorate degrees.
-Following is information about SOM accreditation and SOM programs' current status.
+OHSU receives institutional accreditation through the Northwest Commission on Colleges and Universities (NWCCU).

 Northwest Commission on Colleges and Universities